Mahatma Gandhi’s Christian Friends

 Kaur served as Mahatma Gandhi’s secretary for 16 long years and lived in the Gandhi ashram as an ordinary political worker.
 During their jail terms, the two wrote to each other and later developed the most enduring epistolary relationship after the Quit India Movement.
 After Independence, Amrit Kaur became the first Health Minister in Nehru’s Cabinet.

-Since Independence, Indian-Christians have been suspected of disloyalty to the National cause despite significant evidence to the contrary.
-The striking thing about the offensive language used from that time is how little things have changed.
+Since Independence, Indian-Christians are suspect of disloyalty despite significant evidence to the contrary.
+The striking thing about the offensive language used is how little things have changed.
 Although we are unable to understand the prevalent attitudes, these voices are more than just harmless noise.
 Hopefully, the inspiring stories of our forebears can help reverse these attitudes and, with time, bring about a change in perspective.